 - Generate more powerful insights and actionable intelligence through data mapping, archiving, e-discovery and other tools

-The tech brief also explores how data management platforms tie back to three core elements of information governance: Information availability, information protection and information insight.
+The report also explores how data management platforms tie back to three core elements of information governance: Information availability, information protection and information insight.

 Putting data to work effectively involves knowing what data agencies have, where it’s located, who’s using it and how it can drive better decision making.
 Having a 360-degree view on the scope, sprawl and condition of data can making moving data to the cloud significantly easier, and give agencies greater control.